Juhani

 business areas that may be at different development stages.
 All these need different

-strategic quality approaches but they may operate within one corporate culture. -
+strategic QM approaches but they may operate within one corporate culture.

 The operational level (individual business processes), where decisions and measures